 In relation to the concert of Hulda Jónsdóttir and Tinna Þorsteinsdóttir at Hafnarborg.
 Composer Bryn Harrison visited the Iceland University of Arts and gave a lecture on his music.
 The lecture was made possible by University of Huddersfield.

-The lecture takes place Friday 20th of April 2018 at the music department of Iceland University of the Arts.
+The lecture took place Friday 20th of April 2018 at the music department of Iceland University of the Arts.

 Hulda - concert in Hafnarborg September 2017